oliver-butterley/ma2-2024/pages/part1.md

 - Then looking at right triangles $BIJ$ and $CIK$, we obtain that $BJ=CK$.
 - We conclude that $AB = AJ+JB = AK+KC = AC$.

-(Sketch the triangle and the lines of the proof.)
 :::

 ### Proof by cases